 But if you’re a small-business owner with the freedom to design your own job description and workforce, a far better solution is to make sure no one is doing tasks he or she considers boring.
 It’s just too expensive.

 Luckily, there are people in this world who are passionate about accounting.
 There are people in this world who are passionate about setting up great IT systems.
 There are even people in this world who are passionate about tax law.
 And all of these people will find better, faster, and more innovative ways of handling the seemingly boring parts of your business than you ever could.
 Meanwhile, there are people in this world who think whatever you’re passionate about is a snooze fest.
-And that’s why you should pursue your passion and focus on doing what you do best—and enjoy the privilege of getting paid to do it—while also bringing in specialists to handle the other stuff for you.
+And that’s why you should focus on doing what you do best—and enjoy the privilege of getting paid to do it—while also bringing in specialists to handle the other stuff for you.